 This version is a yellow pin bow shackle with safety bolt and comes comple..

-Bow shackles may also be called anchor shackles; however the latter typically possesses a smaller bow area than a standard bow shackle.
+Bow shackles may also be called anchor shackles; however the latter typically possesses a smaller bow area than a standard one.

 Other finishes available include electro-galvanised, painted or self coloured, depending on the shackle chosen; see individual products for more information.
 Stainless steel bow shackles offer more corrosive resistance and so are better suited to marine environments or other high moisture areas.
 Galvanized steel shackles are typically the cheaper option and are mostly used for industrial lifting applications.